Fractured Magic: Chapter Nine

 “Yes, of course,” Kieran said.
 He ruffled Maebhe’s hair as he passed.
 “Join us inside whenever you’re ready, Mae.”

-Within an hour, the trio had crammed themselves and their suitcases into the hotel’s small elevator, on their way out of the hotel and out of Gallontea.
-While stuffing her suitcase, Maebhe had cycled through emotions, finally settling on relief – relief to be going, relief that they’d soon leave Gallontea behind. Íde and Kieran had only grown more restless, though.
+Within an hour, the trio had crammed themselves and their things into the hotel’s small elevator and were on their way out of the hotel.
+While stuffing her suitcase, Maebhe had cycled through emotions, finally settling on relief—relief to be going, relief that they’d soon leave Gallonten behind. Íde and Kieran had only grown more restless, though.
 Beside Maebhe, Íde’s tail whipped anxiously back and forth, hitting Maebhe’s leg in the cramped space.

-“Everything will be alright, won’t it?” Íde finally asked.
+“Everything will be all right, won’t it?” Íde finally asked.

 Kieran and Maebhe shared a look over her head.
 In unison, they said, “Probably.”